 Bieler’s Vegetable Broth to the Rescue

 I’ve gotten better about using an air filter when cleaning or switching out clothes in the attic.
 I also take some allergy remedies and they help a lot.
-But when the dust or hay fever gets bad, I pull out my go-to recipe for some Bieler’s Vegetable Broth (and sneak in a few extra allergy soothing ingredients).
+But when the dust or hay fever gets bad, I pull out my go-to recipe for some Bieler’s vegetable broth (and sneak in a few extra allergy soothing ingredients).

 What is Bieler’s Vegetable Broth?

 I first heard about this vegetable broth in the book Nourishing Traditions.
 Bieler’s broth was invented by a doctor named Henry Beiler as a medicinal soup to help promote healing and detoxification in the body.
-Dr. Bieler claimed that this soup helps restore the correct acid/alkaline balance in the body.
+Dr. Bieler claimed that this soup would help restore the correct acid/alkaline balance in the body.
 He speculated that it also helped balance the sodium/potassium levels in the body.